radon-h2020/radon-demonstrator/labs/xopera.md

   to the apilink/todos with the following payload to tests the functionality of the application: {
   "todo": "Have a another coffee :-)" }

+## Test out the serverless application

+- test it out.

+The orchestrator puts the application into the runtime environment, enforcing the state described by application blueprint (CSAR) onto the targeted provider(s).
+The common operations are deployment and un-deploy and are executed on different target environments such as staging, development and production.